Did you know?

 Aardwolf cubs make clicking noises similar to those made by alarmed termites.

-Aardwolves, at 1st glance, look a little like hyenas, except much smaller and with a striped pelt.
+Aardwolves, at first glance, look a little like hyenas, except much smaller and with a striped pelt.

 Not surprisingly, they are part of the same family.
 But unlike brown or spotted hyenas, aardwolves very seldom eat carrion.